Benjamin-Russell/WAIzards/README.md

 This is made with C++ in Visual Studio 2013, and uses SDL 2.

-The project is in development, currently most of the AI is fleshed out.
+The project is in development, currently much of the AI is fleshed out.
 You can edit the file Resources/AI/Waizard1.txt, which is currently where all WAIzards poll their AI.
-I'll add a short AI guide below.
-The plan is to next end a level after a minute or a winner has been found.
-Then create the evolution system which will breed the most fit WAIzards, save their AI to new files, and start the next round.
-After, I plan to add more attacks, an interface with tons of customizability, and to generate reports of data on the simulation.
+There is a short AI guide below.
+The plan is to create the evolution system which will breed the most fit WAIzards, save their AI to new files, and start the next round.
+This part may be done for my Capstone, so in the meantime I plan to work on more ability implementations, graphics, and optimization.

 __To Run:__
 -Open the sln file, and build (CONTROL-SHIFT-B) in Debug or Release.